-The doctor [whom] I mean is Coster, the Jesuit.
-He, in his Enchiridion, cap. i., divides God's word into three parts.
-The first part is "that which he wrote himself in the two tables:" the second part, "that which he commanded to be written by others; the Old and New Testament:" the third part, "that which he neither wrote himself nor rehearsed to others, but left it to them to do themselves; as traditions, the pope's decrees, and the decrees of councils."
-And he makes this application of his distinction,-that "many things of faith are wanting in the two former;" (very good!
-It seems, God by himself and by his prophets and apostles gives out his mind defectively;) "neither would Christ have his church [to] depend upon them."
-(O horrible daringness!)
-"The latter," saith he, "namely, the traditions and pope's decrees, are the best scripture, the judge of controversies, the expositor of the Bible, and that whereupon we must wholly depend."
-That is, Blot out the sun, and set up a stinking farthing-candle: this is the design.
-However, you may observe in a few words a great deal of blasphemy and some honesty.
-The blasphemy lies in these particulars:-
+The Doctor (I mean) is Coster the Jesuit, he in his Enchir. cap.
+1. divides Gods Word into three Parts: The first Part is that which he wrote himself in the two Tables.
+The second Part that which he commanded to be wrote by other s, the Old and New Testament.
+The third Part, that which he neither wrote himself, nor rehearsed to others, but left it to them to do themthemselves, as Traditions, the Popes Decrees, and the Decrees of Councils.
+And he makes this Application of his Distinction, that many things of Faith are wanting in the two former, (very good, it seems God by himfelf, and by his Prophets and Apostles gives out his mind defectively); neither would Christ have his Church depend upon them; (Oh horrible daringness)!
+The latter (saith he) viz. the Traditions and Popes Decrees are the best Scripture, the Judg of Controversies, the Expositor of the Bible, and that whereupon we must wholly depend.
+That is, blot out the Sun, and set up a flinking Farthing-candle, this is the defign.
+However you may observe in a few words a great deal of blasphemy, and some honesty: the Blasphemy lies in these particulars. r.
+That God hath revealed his Will fhort and scanting; a horrid reproach to the glory of his Wisdom and Mercy!
+2. That the Lord Christ would not have us trust to his Word; a most vile reproach to his Care and Faithfulness over his own House!
+3. That musty, dusty Traditions, and the Popes Decrees are the Word of God.
+4. That the Decrees of men, of whom some have been Negromancers, Conversers with the Devil, Poysoners, Murtherers, Adulterers, nay Traytors, Blood-suppers, Ignorant, aret the Rule of Faith: The Honesty is in this, that he joyns hand in hand, together Traditions and Popes Decrees, and well they may, for they are brethren, and have one and the same Parent.
+2. In that he confesseth that Traditions were not rehearsed or delivered from God by word of mouth; and therefore the Council of Trent put a sad and miserable blind and cheat upon Princes and People, while they fay that Traditions were either spoken by Christ, or dictated by the Holy Ghost.

-^{• &}quot;What is the consequence to which these arguments lead?"-EDIT. † "O rude and impious lips!"-EDIT. † SLEIDANI Comment. lib. iv.
-"When they persisted in this, they were capitally condemned and burnt."-EDIT.

-1. That God hath revealed his will short and scanting: a horrid reproach to the glory of his wisdom and mercy!

-2. That the Lord Christ would not have us trust to his word: a most vile reproach to his care and faithfulness over his own house!

-- 3. That musty, dusty traditions and the pope's decrees are the word of God. - 4.
-That the decrees of men-of whom some have been necromancers, conversers with the devil, poisoners, murderers, adulterers, nay, traitors, blood-suppers, ignorant-are the rule of faith.

-The honesty is in this :-

-1. That he joins hand-in-hand together traditions and pope's decrees: and well they may [be so joined]; for they are brethren, and have one and the same parent.

-2. In that he confesseth that traditions were not rehearsed or delivered from God by word of mouth: and therefore the council of Trent put a sad and miserable blind and cheat upon princes and people, while they say that traditions were either spoken by Christ, or dictated by the Holy Ghost.

-Lest any man should say that these doctors were private men, (which is their common and last shift,) I will shut up all with their new creed.
-Know, then, that Paul IV. set forth a creed of his own, consisting of twelve articles, added to the twelve of the Creed called "the Apostles';" out of which I shall take only three, proper to my business.
-The title of it is, "The public Profession of the Orthodox Faith to be uniformly observed and professed."

-ARTICLE 1.
-The first article is: "The apostolic and ecclesiastical traditions, and other observances and constitutions of that church, do I firmly admit and embrace."
+Lest any man should say that these Doctors were private men, which is their common and last shift, I will shut up all with their new Creed.
+Know then, that Panl the 4th. set forth a Creed of his own, consisting of Twelve Articles, added to the Twelve of the Creed, called the Apostles; out of which I shall take only three, proper to my business.
+The title of it is, The publick profession of the Orthodox faith to be uniformly observed and professed.
+The first Article is, The Apostolick and Ecclesiastical Traditions, and other Observances and Constitutions of that Church do I firmly admit and embrace.

-ART.
-11. "Also the sacred scriptures do I admit according to that sense which our mother the church hath holden and doth hold; whose right it is to judge of the true sense and interpretation of the scriptures."
+2. Art.
+Also the Sacred Scriptures do I admit according to that sense which our Mother the Church hath holden, and doth hold, whose right it is to judg of the true sence and interpretation of the Scriptures: